 This book is revised with each release of the product or when necessary.
 A revised version can contain minor or major changes.
-Table 1 summarizes the significant changes in each version of this book.
+Table 1-1.
+Revision History summarizes the significant changes in each version of this book.

-Revision Date Description 25 Aug 2016 Minor modifications to Note on vm.cpu.contention.cpu section.
+Revision Date Description 2 April 2020 For ESXi 7.0.
+Added memShares64 for large memory virtual machines.
+17 Apr 2018 For ESXi 6.7.
+15 Nov 2016 For ESXi 6.5.
+Minor modifications to "Note on vm.cpu.contention.cpu" section.
 16 May 2016 Corrected formulas for extended guest statistics; added esxtop comparison.
+25 Mar 2016 Added section about checksystem utility to verify glib version.
 22 Jun 2015 Documented the vmware-appmonitor postAppState option and arguments.
 17 Apr 2015 Added new chapter on fetching extended guest statistics.
 29 Sept 2014 Update for ESXi 6.0, with new section about security of Remote RPC.
 19 Sept 2013 Update for ESXi 5.5, with new VMGuestAppMonitor_PostAppState function.
-17 May 2012 Added vSphere HA Application Monitoring, changed version number for VMware Tools 9.0 24 Aug 2011 Added information about compatibility with vSphere 5.0.
+17 May 2012 Added vSphere HA Application Monitoring, changed version number for VMware Tools 9.0.
+24 Aug 2011 Added information about compatibility with vSphere 5.0.
 13 Jul 2010 No new information, but revised to note support for VMware ESX 4.1.
 7 May 2009 Revised manual for VMware ESX version 4.0.
-29 Nov 2007 No new information, but revised to note support for VMware ESX 3.5 and ESX 3i version 3.5 18 Jul 2005 Initial release of the VMware Guest SDK providing support for VMware ESX 3.0.
+29 Nov 2007 No new information, but revised to note support for VMware ESX 3.5 and ESX 3i version 3.5.
+18 Jul 2005 Initial release of the VMware Guest SDK providing support for VMware ESX 3.0.

-Table 1.
+Table 1-1.
 Revision History